MichaelPanzer/modular-suspension-analysis/README.md

 <ins>Todo List</ins>
 - [x] Fix indexing in kinematic_model class so that it can work with various types of links
-- [ ] Use least squares method to improve inital guesses for numerical analysis
+- [ ] Use least squares method to improve initial guesses for numerical analysis
-- [ ] Improve test coverage of the suspension componenets
+- [ ] Improve test coverage of the suspension components
 - [ ] Refactor matrix generation to reduce copying of arrays
-- [ ] Create auxiliary pickups for push rods, sway bars, and coilovers
+- [ ] Create auxiliary pickups for push rods, sway bars, coilovers, etc.
 - [ ] Figure out why the jacobian test is failing
 - [ ] Add ability to import and save as csv file
 - [ ] Add methods for A-arm and H-arm suspension components
-- [ ] Add curve fitting algorithms
+- [ ] Add curve fitting algorithms to optimize suspension geometry